KXAI

-KXAI (103.7 FM) is a radio station broadcasting the Air 1 Christian worship music network.
-Licensed to Odem, Texas, United States, the station serves the Corpus Christi area and is owned by the Educational Media Foundation.
+KXAI (103.7 FM) is a non-commercial radio station broadcasting a Christian worship music format from the Air 1 network.
+Licensed to Odem, Texas, it serves the Corpus Christi metropolitan area.
+Along with sister station KPLV 88.7 FM, it is owned by the Educational Media Foundation (EMF) based in Tennessee.
+The station seeks donations from its listeners on the air and on line.

+KXAI is a Class C1 station with an effective radiated power (ERP) of 82,000 watts.
+The transmitter is on County Road 34 in Robstown.